-This Initial Proposal is the "first draft" of the Final Proposal for BEAD grant funding, and, among other things, explains how Hawai'i ensures every resident has access to a reliable, affordable, and high-speed broadband connection.
-The twenty requirements of the Initial Proposal are developed in two parts: Volume I & II.
-Volume I will describe UH's plan for the Challenge Process and includes the sections for Existing Broadband Funding (Requirement 3), Unserved and Underserved Locations (Requirement 5), Community Anchor Institutions (Requirement 6), and Challenge Process (Requirement 7).
-Volume II will include the remaining Initial Proposal Requirements, Requirements 1, 2, 4 and 8-20.
+This Initial Proposal is the "first draft" of the Final Proposal for BEAD grant funding, and, among other things, explains how the State of Hawai'i ensures every resident has access to a reliable, affordable, and high-speed broadband connection.
+The twenty requirements of the Initial Proposal are developed in two parts: Volume 1 & 2.
+Volume 1 will describe UH's plan for the Challenge Process and includes the sections Existing Broadband Funding (Requirement 3), Unserved and Underserved Locations (Requirement 5), Community Anchor Institutions (Requirement 6), and Challenge Process (Requirement 7).
+Volume 2 will include the remaining Initial Proposal Requirements, Requirements 1, 2, 4 and 8-20.